sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

    not.
 One or two reviewers might even be on your side, but you will be fighting an uphill battle to get it through.

--  Okay, let us think about option number 2.
+-  Now, let us think about option number 2.
 Suppose you try to publish it as a borderline significant result.
 Some reviewers will claim that it is a result where null hypothesis should have been retained and that should not be published.
 Others will claim that the evidence is ambiguous, and that you